Writer / Suzanne Huntzinger

 “All employees have one common need,” Strawser says.
 “They want to have meaningful work and feel valued.
 If employees don’t feel valued, they start to feel like the job is just a paycheck, and they start looking for something else.”

-Strawser says employers can make employees feel valued by starting with simple things like rewarding a job well done with the person’s favorite treat or notes of recognition for demonstrating a core value of the company.
+Strawser says employers can make employees feel valued by starting with simple things like rewarding a job well done with the person’s favorite treat or even corporate plaques of recognition for demonstrating a core value of the company.
 But more importantly, she says, “Leaders have to provide a format where employees know it’s safe to speak up and advocate for their needs.
 They also have to follow through on what they promise to implement.”

 Another important culture issue People Factor addresses is various teams within a company having differing cultures.
 For example, an IT team or accounting team may be staffed with people who Strawser calls “heads down” workers who prefer little or no interaction with other team members.